marciogualtieri/analytics/README.md

 As per [this section in the documentation](https://www.scala-sbt.org/sbt-jacoco/getting-started.html#setting-minimum-coverage-levels), we could make jacoco fail if the coverage doesn't comply with some minimum standards.
 That would advisable when the project reaches a more mature state.

-### GitHub Camo
+### GitHub Image Caching

-If you have any generate images in your markdown files on GitHub (such as from [Plant UML server](http://plantuml.com/server), for instance), you might have problems updating diagrams.
+If you have any generated images in your markdown files on GitHub (such as from [Plant UML server](http://plantuml.com/server), for instance), you might have problems updating them.

 GitHub aggressively caches images using a service of its own named [Camo](https://help.github.com/articles/about-anonymized-image-urls/).